In the media

 March 2025

 Agricultural producers from the Rostov region held a round table to discuss the most promising areas for industry development in the region on the back of the difficult 2024 year, rising costs, and declining profits.
-Stanislav Vetoshkin, a Project Manager at Yakov and Partners, emphasizes the importance of working out a set of measures to buoy the agro-industrial complex, boost exports and develop national champions
+Stanislav Vetoshkin, an Engagement Manager at Yakov and Partners, emphasizes the importance of working out a set of measures to buoy the agro-industrial complex, boost exports and develop national champions

 March 2024